(To register for Baptism and/or Baptism class, see the form below)

 Requirements for Baptismal Sponsors/Godparents

-Each baptismal candidate must have at least one godparent, but no more than two.
-Canon law 873 states “only one male or one female sponsor or one of each sex is to be employed.”
-A baptized person who belongs to a non-Catholic ecclesial community may not be employed except as a witness to baptism and together with a Catholic sponsor.
+Each baptismal candidate must have one Catholic man and one Catholic woman as godparents.
+A baptized person who belongs to a non-Catholic ecclesial community may not be employed except as a Christian witness to baptism and together with a Catholic sponsor.

 OR, you can register using the online form below.